autonity/docs.autonity.org/reference/api/asm/stabilization/index.md

 Constraint checks are applied:

-- invalid debt position: the `debt` after borrowing must satisfy the minimum debt requirement.
+- `InvalidDebtPosition`: the `debt` after borrowing must satisfy the minimum debt requirement.
-- liquidatable: borrowing does not make the CDP liquidatable.
+- `Liquidatable`: borrowing does not make the CDP liquidatable.
 The `debt` after borrowing amount value must not reduce the CDP to an under collateralized state below the liquidation ratio.
-- insufficient collateral: the borrowed `amount` must not exceed the borrow `limit` for the CDP.
+- `InsufficientCollateral`: the borrowed `amount` must not exceed the borrow `limit` for the CDP.
 The `debt` after borrowing must not reduce the CDP to an under collateralized state below the minimum collateral ratio.

 The CDP's debt is then incremented by the borrowed amount and Auton is minted to the CDP owner.